- UMC Hearings

-Family Law Division FA – please send all proposed orders and final judgments via the OLS the day before the hearing.
-Courtesy copies of motions for special set hearings, memorandums, and case authority shall be printed and sent via US Mail or Carrier five (5) business days before hearing to avoid possible cancellation by the court.
+Proposed Orders: Family Law Division FA – please send all proposed orders and final judgments via OLS the day before the hearing.
+Courtesy copies of motions for UMC, special set hearings, memorandums, and case authority shall be printed and sent via US Mail or Carrier five (5) business days before hearing to avoid possible cancellation by the court.

-Division FA is now participating in Online Scheduling for UMC hearings.
-Click on the link Online Scheduling and follow the directions.
+Online Scheduling for UMC hearings: Click on the link Online Services and follow the directions.
 Please see the button below.